neodigm/accucontax/README.md

 A sample Vue.js and Material Design ⚡ SPA with immersive sound provided by the Web Audio API.

-Utilizing the observable power of Vue.js and the fluid [Vuetify](https://vuetifyjs.com/en/introduction/roadmap/) Material Design system you can add unlimited phone numbers and addresses.
+Utilizing the observable power of Vue.js and the fluid [Vuetify](https://vuetifyjs.com/en/introduction/roadmap/) Material Design system a user can easily manage multiple addresses, unlimited phone numbers, and prioritize email addresses.

+Quality is assured with integrated Cypress end to end testing.

 <p align="center">
   <a target="_blank" href="https://neodigm.github.io/accucontax/dist/">